 Yet another option listed on the Move Money tab is “Pay anyone.”
 Although I was expecting this feature to be a proprietary peer to peer payment service, it’s actually for more traditional bank transfers.
 This means that you’ll need to provide the recipient’s routing and account numbers in addition to their name and phone number.
 While I’m sure there’s a use for this, I suspect most users will find it easier to simply link their One account to a third party service such as Venmo or Square Cash.
 Alternatively, in theory, you could also create a shared Pocket (assuming the recipient was a One user), allowing the payee to move the money from there.

 Lastly, right now One is offering a sizable referral bonus to new and existing customers.
 Those who join One using a referral link can earn $50 when they make a qualifying direct deposit of $250 or more.
 Meanwhile, the person who referred them will also score $50 (up to a max of $500).
-You can find your referral link by tapping the “Invited friend” button in the Details tab of the app and track your invitations from there — and if you’re looking to get started with One, you can always using this link to sign-up in order to earn your $50 bonus.
+You can find your referral link by tapping the “Invited friend” button in the Details tab of the app and track your invitations from there — and if you’re looking to get started with One, you can always use this link to sign-up in order to earn your $50 bonus.

 Final Thoughts on One Financial